-The Spanish public healthcare system is recognized as one of the most comprehensive free of charge systems in the world and most Spaniards rely on it, leaving private healthcare as the second preferred option.
-Public healthcare professionals have stricter admission processes and Spain spends around 10% of its GDP on healthcare, so it constitutes one of the pillars of the national welfare system.
+The Spanish public healthcare system is recognized as one of the most comprehensive, free-of-charge systems in the world and most Spaniards rely on it, leaving private healthcare as the second most preferred option.
+Public healthcare professionals undergo a strict admission process and Spain spends around 10% of its GDP on healthcare, so the public system constitutes one of the pillars of the Welfare system in Spain.

 These residents can receive free medical assistance by using the European Health Insurance Card.
-If you are planning to move to Spain on a temporary basis, make sure you apply before traveling, as it will make accessing healthcare a lot easier.
-You should apply to your country of residence, as it is the one that will ultimately cover your medical expenses.
+If you are planning to move to Spain on a temporary basis, make sure you apply before travelling, as it will make accessing healthcare a lot easier.
+Apply to your country of residence, as it is the one that will ultimately cover your medical expenses.

-When moving temporarily (without registering for residence in Spain), you may be asked to have a private health insurance to be able to travel to Spain.
-However, certain countries have bilateral agreements that do not have this requirement.
-For this reason, it is recommendable to consult with the embassy of your home country while arranging your visa procedures.
+When moving temporarily (without registering for residence in Spain), you may be asked to have private health insurance to be able to travel to Spain.
+However, certain countries have bilateral agreements meaning citizens do not have this requirement.
+For this reason, it is recommendable to consult the embassy of your home country while arranging your visa procedures.

-Applying for public healthcare can take some paperwork, but it will grant you access to general and specialized healthcare in Spain free of charge, so it is worth the hassle.
+Applying for public healthcare requires some paperwork, but it will grant you access to general and specialized healthcare in Spain free of charge, so it is worth the hassle.

 To get access to public healthcare in Spain, you will be required to follow these steps:

 - Healthcare card: after completing the social security paperwork, you will be issued a certificate that grants you access to the healthcare system.
-With this document, your ID and your residence certificate you can apply for your healthcare card (tarjeta sanitaria) at your closest centro de salud (healthcare center).
+With this document, your ID and your residence certificate you can apply for your healthcare card (tarjeta sanitaria) at your closest healthcare centre (centro de salud).
 You should receive your health card a couple of weeks after application.
 In the meantime, you will be provided with a temporary document that will grant you access to healthcare and you will be assigned a doctor.
-Your healthcare card covers all hospital and doctors visits and 40-60% of the cost of prescription drugs depending on your income.
+Your healthcare card covers all hospital and doctors visits and 40-60% of the cost of prescription drugs, depending on your income.

 In Spain, locals take out private health insurance for shorter waiting times, as long waiting lists are perhaps the main setback of the public system.
 This insurance is used either as a supplement or an alternative to public care.

-Expats may have to choose a private insurance to fulfill visa requirements, to find assistance in their own language or to have easier access to a specialist.
-Dental coverage in the public system is very limited, so purchasing insurance is an easy way of reducing the costs of dental visits in Spain.
+Expats may have to purchase private insurance to fulfil visa requirements, to receive medical assistance in their language or to have easier access to specialists.
+Dental coverage in the public system is very limited, so purchasing insurance is ultimately a way of reducing the costs of dental visits in Spain.